iranroman/procedural_step_recog/README.md

     1.3 You should convert it to CSV file and disconsider the fields list and timestamp

+    1.4 If necessary, split your dataset into train/validation/test.

 2. (optional) Finally, the video sound clips should be a HDF5 file.

     2.1 You can execute the extractor on [Auditory Slow-Fast](https://github.com/ekazakos/auditory-slow-fast).